citizen428/repl/README.md

 # repl —- Add more read-eval-print-love in your life

 `repl` is an interactive program which wraps non-interactive programs.
 Inspired by [Chris Wanstrath](https://github.com/defunkt)'s original [Ruby version](https://github.com/defunkt/repl).
-It comes with line editing capabilities (including history) provided by [liner](https://github.com/peterh/liner).
+It comes with line editing capabilities (including history and completions) provided by [liner](https://github.com/peterh/liner).

 ## Installation